datacamp/authoring/docs/courses/design/exercises-capstone.md

 ## How will this be reviewed?

-This step will be reviewed by at least two people other than your curriculum lead, possibly including an external reviewer.
+This step will be reviewed by at least two people other than your Curriculum Lead, possibly including an external reviewer.
 They will look for the following points.

 - Have you clearly described the learning objective?
 - Does the exercise look contain a suitable amount of work for the student to do?
 (Not too little or too much.)